mvnrsa/livewire-live-google-charts/EXTERNAL.md

 ```

 ### Data Structure
-For a Pie or Donut chart each element in the array must have two elements, a string label and a numeric value:
+For a Pie or Donut chart, each element in the array must have two elements, a string label and a numeric value:
 ```
     $data = [
                [ 'Category A', 1 ],